johnldoner/yinder/README.md

 ## Installation instructions
 *Prerequisites:* You must have [node.js](http://nodejs.org/) installed, as well as [Grunt](http://gruntjs.com/).
-To install Grunt, run `npm -g install grunt-cli`.
+To install Grunt, run the following command:

+    npm -g install grunt-cli

+To install all of the dependencies for the application, run the following command:

+    npm install

-To install the application, simply run `npm install`.
-The server can then be started with a simple call to `grunt`.
+The server can then be started by calling `grunt`.

 By default, the server starts locally at http://127.0.0.1:3000/.